godotengine/godot-docs/classes/class_itemlist.rst

 Disables (or enables) the item at the specified index.

-Disabled items cannot be selected and do not trigger activation signals (when double-clicking or pressing Enter).
+Disabled items cannot be selected and do not trigger activation signals (when double-clicking or pressing :kbd:`Enter`).

 ----